atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-landing-zone.md

 See [Enable MFA on the AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) for instructions to enable MFA.

-## Enable MFA via AWS SSO for the admin user created via Control Tower
+## Enable MFA via AWS SSO for the Admin User Created via Control Tower

 As part of the landing zone set up, AWS Control Tower creates a Control Tower Administrator user in the AWS Single-Sign On ( AWS SSO) service in your master account.
 As a best practice, you should enable MFA for this user.